- What is it?

 If the results of the basic evaluation and initial tests fail to point to a definitive diagnosis, your health care professional may refer you to a specialist, such as a urologist, who treats urinary tract disorders, or a urogynecologist, who treats urinary tract problems in women.
 Your health care professional also may recommend the following additional tests:

 Urodynamic testing assesses bladder and sphincter function, including the pressure and volume of urine in the bladder and the pressure and flow of urine from the bladder through the urethra.
-One test, called cystometry , measures contractions of the bladder muscle as it fills and empties by inserting a catheter through the urethra into the bladder and filling it with water.
-Sometimes, another tiny tube is inserted into the rectum to measure pressure on your bladder when you cough or exert pressure.
-Urodynamic testing also may include imaging, such as x-rays or ultrasound, to examine changes in the position of the bladder and urethra during urination, coughing or straining.
+One test, called cystometry, measures contractions of the bladder muscle as it fills and empties by inserting a catheter through the urethra into the bladder and filling it with water.
+As part of the test, another tiny tube is inserted into the rectum or vagina to measure pressure on your bladder when you cough or exert pressure.
+Urodynamic testing also may include imaging, such as X-rays or ultrasound, to examine changes in the position of the bladder and urethra during urination, coughing or straining.

 Cystoscopy, a test that uses a tiny telescope-like instrument that allows your health care professional to see inside the bladder and urinary tract and examine them for problems.
-You may be given some medication to relax you before the test, which involves inserting a thin tube that contains a miniature camera through the urethra and into the bladder.
-This test is not typically used for diagnosing incontinence but may be used for select patients.
+You may be given some local numbing jelly and medication to relax you before the test, which involves inserting a thin tube that contains a miniature camera through the urethra and into the bladder.

 Your health care professional may also perform additional tests to rule out pelvic weakness as the cause of your incontinence, including one called the Q-tip test.
 The Q-tip test measures the difference in the angle of the urethra when it is at rest versus when it is straining.
 If the angle changes more than 30 degrees, there is most likely significant weakness in the pelvic floor muscles.